All writers learn to scribble before they write by copying artists they admire. That's why people say imitation is more flattering than applause.

-Voice is more than pretty words and the rhythm of your sentences.
+True Voice is more than pretty words and the rhythm of your sentences.

-Every person in the World contains a world within themselves—with its own history, people, culture, sun, and storms.
+Everyone has an inner world within themselves—with its own history, people, culture, sun, and storms.

 The uncomfortable truth: You won't find your Voice in someone else's book.
 There isn't a how-to guide out there that can actually show you how.

 But first, you have to speak.